 Five steps towards circular business model success

-In my last blog on how businesses can turn a profit from the circular economy (CE), I explored what the CE is, the benefits it brings and how leading businesses are implementing circular models.
 With an estimated €1.8 trillion in value in Europe alone on the table by 2030, many businesses see the compelling case to transition to the CE.
 The opportunity has driven the likes of Renault to set targets to increase the economic potential of the group’s circular activities by 100 million euros by 2022 – and seen innovative start-ups such as Dunnet Bay Distillers revolutionise the spirits industry with their recyclable refill pouch.

 But many businesses still find it difficult to transition to circular business model success.
 Identifying the right model, or combination of circular practices, and switching from ‘how we’ve always done things’ to ‘how we’ll do things now’, is difficult.
 To further complicate matters, circular models are reliant on longer term system-wide collaboration.
 Getting all these different parties working to common goals and contributing to a circular system requires dynamic leadership that guides people out of their traditional self-focused mindsets.